-Of the 2.978 subjects that were administered Naropin Injection in 71 controlled and uncontrolled clinical studies, 803 patients (27%) were 65 years of age or older which includes 127 patients (4%) 75 years of age and over Naropin Injection was found to be safe and effective in the patients in these studies Clinical data in one published article indicate that differences in various pharmacodynamic measures were observed with increasing age In one study, the upper level of analgesia increased with age, the maximum decrease of mean arterial pressure (MAP) declined with age during the first hour after epidural administration, and the intensity of motor blockade increased with age.
+Pediatric Use The safety and efficacy of Naropin in pediatric patients have not been established.
+Geriatric Use in 71 controlled and uncontrolled clinical studies, 803 patients (27%) were 65 years of age or older which includes 127 patients (4%) 75 years of age and over.
+Naropin Injection was found to be safe and effective in the patients in these studies.
+Clinical data in one published article indicate that differences in various pharmacodynamic measures were observed with increasing age.
+In one study, the upper level of analgesia increased with age, the maximum decrease of mean arterial pressure (MAP) declined with age during the first hour after epidural administration, and the intensity of motor blockade increased with age.